marisudris/faq-accordion/README.md

 ### Continued development

-Learn if there are less JavaScripy heavy but accessible solutions for accordion components that have transitions on opening/closing.
+Learn if there are less JavaScript heavy but accessible solutions for accordion components that have transitions on opening/closing.

 ### Useful resources
 - [**ARIA Accordion Pattern**](https://www.w3.org/WAI/ARIA/apg/patterns/accordion/) for accessible accordion markup and rules.